-The court can also exercise its power to change an order where it has been concluded following fraud or material non-disclosure.
+In addition, the court can exercise its power to change an order where it has been concluded following fraud or material non-disclosure.
 They could set aside the original financial order and impose a new one, if they had divided the pot down the middle and it later emerged that one of the parties had a secret £1m stashed away, .

-There is a tiny minority of cases in which a dramatic event will occur that will allow a financial settlement to be reopened.
-There was a tragic, famous example of this in the 1980s when an ex-wife was awarded the family home to live in with the parties’ children.
+A dramatic event will occur in a minority of cases that will allow a financial settlement to be reopened.
+There was a tragic, famous example of this in the 1980s.
+An ex-wife was awarded the family home to live in with the parties’ children.
 Shortly after, she killed the children and took her own life.
 The ex-husband was able to keep the house, against the wishes of his ex-wife’s family.
 The court is looking for something that completely undermines the original order within a relatively short time of it being made.
 Such cases are rare but not unheard of.

 Getting to yes

-It is (almost) true that you can achieve anything by agreement.
-Just because the court would refuse to vary part of an order within contested proceedings, it does not mean that the parties – with the support of skilled advisers – cannot come to a creative, legally-binding solution together.
+It is true that you can achieve almost anything by agreement.
+The court may refuse to vary part of an order within contested proceedings.
+However, with the support of skilled advisers, the parties can come to a creative, legally-binding solution together.
 This requires a high level of cooperation and goodwill, which is not always present when a relationship has broken down.
 However, the parties can explore options that could be to their mutual benefit through non-court dispute resolution forums, such as mediation.

 I can help you think outside the box which may just be worth your while!
 Feel free to give me (Gianna Lisiecki-Cunane) a call on 0161 828 1883 for an informal chat or drop me an email firstname.lastname@example.org.